What is anxiety and its symptoms

 Panic disorder is characterized by sudden, intense episodes of fear, often accompanied by physical symptoms such as chest pain, rapid heartbeat, and difficulty breathing.
 These panic attacks can occur out of the blue and may be triggered by certain situations or events.

 Social anxiety disorder, also known as social phobia, is characterized by intense fear of social situations and being judged or embarrassed by others.
-This fear can lead to avoidance of social situations, which can have a negative impact on work, school, and personal relationships.
+This fear can lead to avoidance of social situations, which can hurt work, school, and personal relationships.

 It is important to note that these symptoms can vary from person to person and may not always be present in everyone with an anxiety disorder.
 Additionally, these symptoms can be caused by other medical conditions, so it is important to consult a healthcare provider for a proper diagnosis.